jeffreylanters/unity-entity-component-system/README.md

 <img src="https://raw.githubusercontent.com/jeffreylanters/unity-entity-component-system/master/.github/WIKI/lifecycle.png" width="100%"></br>

-## What's in the box?
+## Controllers

-### Controllers
+### Introduction

-**Introduction:** The [Controller](#controllers) is the heart of your Application, each Application should consist of just one, commonly named the MainController.
+The [Controller](#controllers) is the heart of your Application, each Application should consist of just one, commonly named the MainController.
 The [Controller](#controllers) is the first entry point of the Entity Component System and is the place where all of your [Systems](#systems) and [Services](#services) are registered.
 Your [Controller](#controllers) should be attached to a Game Object in your scene and will be marked to not be destroyed when switching scenes.

 ```csharp
 public class MainController : Controller { }
 ```

+### Virtual On Initialize

-**Virtual On Initialize:** The [Controller](#controllers) consists of an OnInitialize virtual method.
+The [Controller](#controllers) consists of an OnInitialize virtual method.
 This method can be overwritten and will be invoked during the very start of your Application.
 During this cycle properties with the Injected and Asset attribute are being assigned, it is important to invoke the Register method during this cycle since this is the only time in your Application you can register [Systems](#systems) and [Services](#services).

 ```csharp
 public class MainController : Controller {